 Have you found yourself weeping on the underground or sobbing at a TV advert you've seen hundreds of times before?
 Emotions tend to be all over the place during pregnancy (one word - hormones), so if you're on an emotional rollercoaster, it might be time to go and buy a pregnancy test.
 It's also common to feel extremely grumpy and short tempered.
 A combination of pregnancy symptoms can wreak havoc with your moods.

 According to the NCT, as your hormones and hormone levels change, any mood swings and emotions should wear off.

 If that pre-period puffiness hasn't disappeared, it could actually be the pregnancy hormone progesterone at play.
 Feeling bloated?
 It might be worth taking a test.
 According to the NHS, bloating usually affects mums at the 4-week pregnant mark.

 It might be an embarrassing symptom you'd rather not talk about, but wind could actually mean your digestive system is adapting to those baby hormones.
-The NHS advise a number of ways mums can help constipation in pregnancy including, eating foods that are high in fibre, such as wholemeal breads and cereals, fruit and vegetables, and pulses such as beans and lentils, exercising regularly to keep your muscles toned, drinking plenty of water and avoiding iron supplements, which can make you constipated.
+The NHS advise a number of ways mums can help constipation in pregnancy including, eating foods that are high in fibre, such as wholemeal bread and cereals, fruit and vegetables, and pulses such as beans and lentils, exercising regularly to keep your muscles toned, drinking plenty of water and avoiding iron supplements, which can make you constipated.

 Many women experience headaches around the time of their menstrual period, due to a surge in the hormone oestrogen.
 After conception, your oestrogen levels also rise, which could be what's causing that pounding head.
 According to the NHS, 'headaches are most common in early pregnancy and usually improve or stop completely during the last 6 months.'

 If you've noticed blood when brushing your teeth, it could be that progesterone is to blame.
 This pregnancy hormone increases the flow of blood to gums, increasing sensitivity and causing them to bleed more easily.